andrewchambers/hermes/doc/man/hermes-package-store.7.md

 ## DESCRIPTION

-Hermes maintains a database of packages which we refer to as a package store, this manual page describes all aspects of the package store for your reference.
+Hermes maintains a database of packages which we refer to as a package store, this manual page describes all aspects of the package store.
-In general, a user will not need to manually edit the contents of the store, instead letting hermes maintain these files.
+In general, a user will not need to manually edit the contents of the store, instead letting hermes maintain most of these files.

 ## FILES